geekysuavo/pyppm/firmware/README.md

 > `make`

-To flash the compiled firmware onto a device, use the `dfu` target:
+To flash the compiled firmware onto a device with [dfu-programmer] ( http://dfu-programmer.github.io/), use the `dfu` target:

 > `sudo make dfu`